KBlixt/Trailer-Downloader/README.md

 # Trailer-Downloader

-this script will go through your movie library and search for trailer on youtube and download the best one (hopefully). the script requires that you have a ordered library. most preferably if you've named them "movie_name year". using parentheses or brackets around the year is alright.
+This script will go through your movie library and search for trailer on youtube and download the best one (hopefully).
+The script requires that you have a ordered library.
+Most preferably if you've named them "movie_name year".
+Using parentheses or brackets around the year is alright.

-the reason for this is that it will use the folder name to search for movies on google.
+The reason for this is that it will use the folder name to search for movies on google.

 Rough explanation of the search method:
-It will look at the rating for each movie (the blue bar by the thumbs up/down) and adjust it by how manny views it have. then the script will download the movie with the most views that are within 5% of the highest rated video in the search. it also take into consideration the resolution of the video somewhat.
+It will look at the rating for each movie (the blue bar by the thumbs up/down) and adjust it by how manny views it have. hen the script will download the trailer with the most views that are within 5% of the highest rated video in the search. it also take into consideration the resolution of the video somewhat.

 it will put the trailer in the movie folder and call it "Official Trailer-trailer.mp4"